bysnupy/memos/OpenStack/OpenStack__launching_instance.md

 * The instance start up with copying an existing image(installed OS in advance)
 * base image are not affected from changes
+* fisrt time take time to launch instance for copying image but second time does not.